What Is a Reverse Stock Split? Good or Bad?

 What is a 1-for-10 reverse split?

-Every 10 shares you own become 1 share, and the share price is multiplied by 10 — a holder of 1,000 shares at $0.80 comes out with 100 shares at $8.00, the same $800 position.
-In 2026's records the most common reverse ratio is 1-for-10, with 128 executions.
+Every 10 shares become 1, and the price is multiplied by 10, a holder of 1,000 shares at $0.80 comes out with 100 shares at $8.00, the same $800 position.
+In 2026's records the most common reverse ratio is 1-for-10, with 159 executions.